Green Expenditures and Reporting

 • The associated impact report then provides a transparent overview of the effects of these expenditures on the climate, the environment and nature.

 The data and indicators reported in the impact reports are also diverse and adapted to the respective purpose, in line with the large number of different projects and objectives pursued.
 They are a testament to the wide range of funding measures and include, for example, the greenhouse gas emissions saved by climate protection projects (such as those of the National Climate Initiative), the kilometres of the German rail network that have been renovated and newly constructed, the noise barriers that have been built, the list of international environmental protection agreements and organisations supported (such as the IPCC or the Montreal Protocol), and the number of basic research projects carried out.
-At the beginning of the reports, these significant contributions are summarised and presented in a clear and concise way.

 Video: Green Expenditures in the Federal Budget